 Today, Lauraine Snelling is a member of the more than Two Million Books In Print club, but when she first began, she was a mother of three teenagers with a simple dream to write "horse books for kids."

-Her dreams manifested into reality in 1982 with Tragedy on the Toutle, a story about a girl and her horse caught in the eruption of Mt.
+Her dreams manifested into reality in 1982 with Tragedy on the Toutle (now re-issued as What About Cimmaron?), a story about a girl and her horse caught in the eruption of Mt.
 St. Helens in Washington state.
 Lauraine continued the dream, publishing two more best-selling series: High Hurdles and The Golden Filly, and expanded into writing inspirational romances for adults.

-Her Norwegian heritage spurred her to craft An Untamed Land, volume one of the Red River of the North family saga and a trilogy called Return to Red River.
-Due to reader demand she is currently working on a new Bjorklund series called Daughters of Blessing.
-Three more historical sets have followed, one set during the Civil War which traced the journey of a young woman leading Thoroughbreds across the country to safety, and a series called Dakotah Treasures.
+Her Norwegian heritage spurred her to craft An Untamed Land, volume one of the Red River of the North family saga and a trilogy called Return to Red River, as well as the Daughters of Blessing series, and the Home to Blessing series.
+Due to reader demand she is currently working on another Blessing series.

 Writing about real issues within a compelling story is a hallmark of Lauraine's style, shown in her contemporary romances and women's fiction which has probed the issues of forgiveness, loss, domestic violence and cancer.
 In her novel, The Way of Women, three women delve deep into their hearts as they encounter a volcanic eruption and prove that when women strive together they can face even the unthinkable.
 In The Brushstroke Legacy, three generations of women discover that God's gifts are powerful enough to speak across centuries.

-All told, she has over 70 books published.
+All told, she has over 80 books published.
 She thinks.
-She’s not sure.
-She’d rather write them than count them.
-Lauraine’s work has been translated into Norwegian, Danish and German as well as produced as books on tape.
+She's not sure.
+She'd rather write them than count them.
+Lauraine's work has been translated into Norwegian, Danish and German as well as produced as audio books.

-Helping others reach their writing dream is the reason Lauraine teaches at writer’s conferences across the country.
-She mentors others through book doctoring and with her humorous and playful Writing Great Fiction tape set.
-Lauraine also produces material on query letters and other aspects of the writing process.
+Helping others reach their writing dream is the reason Lauraine teaches at writer's conferences across the country.
+She mentors others through book doctoring and also produces material on query letters and other aspects of the writing process.

 Site by PulsePoint Design